cjlawson02/chrislawson.dev/projects.md

 Here's a list of my current and past work experience.

+#### PolySat

+I am a programming member of the PolySat team at Cal Poly.
+I work on various projects such as system boards and server management for [CubeSat](https://www.cubesat.org) projects.

+#### Wilson Creek Communications

+I was a Network Engineer for [Wilson Creek Communications](https://www.wilson-creek.net/) in Atascadero.
+Wilson Creek specializes in rural internet connectivity through Wi-Fi technology.
+There, I managed backend servers supporting the network, website, and more as well as getting out in the field to service Access Points and customer equipment.

 #### LifeGuard CPR and Aquatics

 I am the webmaster for [LifeGuard CPR and Aqautics](https://lifeguardcpr.com), a local Red Cross Certified Safety Trainer.
 The website is completely designed with Wordpress and features a payment gateway for registering for local lifeguarding classes.

-#### Wilson Creek Communications

-I am a Network Engineer for [Wilson Creek Communications](https://www.wilson-creek.net/) in Atascadero.
-Wilson Creek specializes in rural internet connectivity through Wi-Fi technology.
-There, I manage backend servers supporting the network, website, and more as well as getting out in the field to service Access Points and customer equipment.

 ---

 ### FRC Team 973: The Greybots

-I am a programmer for Atascadero High School's premier robotics team, [Team 973 The Greybots](https://greybots.com).
+I am an alumni programmer of Atascadero High School's premier robotics team, [Team 973 The Greybots](https://greybots.com).
 Here are some of the projects I work on for the team...

 #### Greybots Signin